crashza/tvstir.pl/README.md

 The only naming conventions currently supported are

-Burn.NoticeS01E02.tags.mp4
+Burn.Notice.S01E02.tags.mp4

-Burn.Notice102.tags.mp4
+Burn.Notice.102.tags.mp4

 TODO

-Add a preference file for TVSHOW's for unnatended stirs
+Add a preference file for TVSHOW's for unatended stirs

 Add more file naming convention formats